casangi/casadocs/docs/tasks/task_uvcontsub.rst

    be run locally).
 The verification tests of this task include numerical tests based on simulated data from the notebook.
-These numerical verification tests check the accuracy of the continuum fits produced by uvcontsub2021.
+These numerical verification tests check the accuracy of the continuum fits produced by uvcontsub.
 For example, for polynomials of known coefficients, for order 0, 1, and 2, added artificially to the visibilities, the accuracy of the fitted polynomials is better than 10e-5 (measured as relative residual values through all